tekdi/scheduler/README.md

 # scheduler
-This service provides the functionalities of scheduling the curriculum or syllabus or schedule or target plan.
+This service provides the functionalities of scheduling the curriculum, syllabus, schedule, or target plan.
 It is written in [Nest JS](https://github.com/nestjs/nest)

 ## Features
 * CRUD APIs to create schedule and schedule details